maxstreitberger/search-engine/README.md

 <a id="top"></a>
 ## What is Seeker?

-Seeker is a modular search engine sandbox built in C++, which allows you to create a search engine dependent on your needs.
+Seeker is a modular search engine sandbox built in C++.
+The goal is to allow you to combine different implementations of each component to have the search engine you need.

-Additionally, the repository contains two executable, which can be run from the terminal and don’t need to be included in a project.
+**Features**
+* Web search &rarr; Search through web pages
+* Document search &rarr; Search through local folder

+## Limitations
+Currently, Seeker only supports an on-the-fly architecture.
+This means that the search is done sequentially without any threads involved.
+The advantage is that it only runs on demand.
+However, this type of architecture is not suited for a large data source.
+Additionally, the is no support for multi-word queries, and documents are only found if they include the exact query term.
+> **Note:** &nbsp; Currently, a search engine with a pre-computed index gets developed in the `pre-computed` branch.

 ## How to use it
 This documentation comprises these parts: